DashanGao/Federated-Transfer-Learning-for-EEG/README.md

 ### Data pre-processing

 Please put your training data and labels into a directory "raw_data/" in this project.
 The package `mne` is adopted for EEG data pro-processing.
-To generate the required data as SPDNet input, please refer to the following code:
+To generate the required data as SPDNet input, please refer to the following example code:

 ```python
 from mne import Epochs, pick_types, events_from_annotations